vignesh294/WebpageWordCount/README.md

 # WebpageWordCount
-Quick implementation find the no of occurrences of a word in a number of web pages concurrently
+Quick implementation to concurrently load and find the number of occurrences of a word in webpage htmls